Every Child a Graduate: Improving High School Graduation

 Q. How will returning students who did not graduate in the cohort timeframe impact graduation rates?

 A. Students remain in the original cohort year assigned in the school year of their first high school enrollment period in Wisconsin.
-Students enrolled in the district at the end of the 4-year or 6-year graduation timeframe without receiving a completion credential, will count as continuing students until they complete a high school credential or reach the maximum age of 21 years old.
+Students enrolled in the district at the end of the 4-year or 6-year graduation timeframe without receiving a completion credential, count as continuing students until they complete a high school credential or reach their maximum age (21 years-old or 22 for students with a disability).